 What is your role as a parent?
 This is up to your student.
 Some students want to go on their own, or with friends.
 If your student wants your company, you should plan to tour the fair on your own and have your own conversations.
 It's important for students to make these contacts on their own behalf, and start getting comfortable speaking for themselves (if this isn't already one of their strong suits).

-I have attended many college fairs, as both a parent of two teenagers and as a representative for my alma mater, and can attest that these fairs can feel a bit chaotic and overwhelming.
+I have attended many college fairs, as both a parent and as a representative for my alma mater, and can attest that these fairs can feel a bit chaotic and overwhelming.

 Here are tips to share with your student that should mitigate their stress and maximize their results at the spring college fair.